 Think about how you will get the word out.
 Do you want to include links to your landing pages in your posts?
 Alternatively, you might like to post specifically about the fact that your new website is launching.

-Monitoring your social engagement lets you figure out which messaging works in real time.
+Monitoring your social engagement lets you determine which messaging works in real time.
 This can then feed your content and email marketing.

 5. Content Offerings